Kasuporo/search-engine/README.md

 # Untitled Search Engine

-An {{ Untitled }} and incredibly small scale search engine.
-Made in Python + HTML/CSS/JavaScript.
+This is eventually going to be a small web and text search engine.